Dolphins (NRL): Wayne Bennett era (2023–24)

 Arthur Beetson Medal Player of the Year as well as the Best Back, the Most Consistent, and the Players' Player awards.

-In round 15 of the 2024 NRL season, the Dolphins achieved their first-ever win in Sydney when they defeated the Cronulla-Sutherland Sharks 30-28 at PointsBet Stadium.
-After three previous defeats by the Brisbane Broncos, the Dolphins won the Battle for Brisbane derby 40-6 in round 26 on 31 August 2024 at Suncorp Stadium.
+In round 15 of the 2024 NRL season, the Dolphins achieved their first-ever win in Sydney when they defeated the Cronulla-Sutherland Sharks 30–28 at PointsBet Stadium.
+After three previous defeats to the Brisbane Broncos, the Dolphins won the Battle for Brisbane derby 40–6 in round 26 on 31 August 2024 at Suncorp Stadium.